e4p1k0/app-ledger-burst/README.md

 (Still under development)
 This is the official [Burst](https://burst-coin.org) ledger wallet app for the Ledger Nano S and X devices.
-Initially forked from [app-ledger-ardor](https://github.com/jelurida-dev/app-ledger-ardor-main) but transaction parsing and signing were rewritten.
+Initially forked from [app-ledger-ardor](https://github.com/jelurida-dev/app-ledger-ardor-main) but mostly rewritten.

+This application supports multiple accounts using BIP32 derivation paths.
+No information is stored on the device flash memory.

 ## Documentation